Our highly-personalized admissions process is focused on helping you achieve your professional and academic goals.

 Admissions decisions are usually released four to six weeks after we receive your complete application.

-Students take one course at a time online (about 12-15 hours of work per week) and they spend three weeks per year on the Dartmouth campus, interacting face-to-face with each other and faculty.
+Students take one course at a time online (about 12-15 hours of work per week) and have the opportunity to spend up to three weeks per year on the Dartmouth campus, interacting face-to-face with each other and faculty.

-Our admissions and financial aid offices will review the application materials submitted by candidates for admission.
+Our admissions office will review the application materials submitted by candidates for admission.
 In assessing merit, we consider a variety of factors, including:

 - exceptional academic performance